Learning Human Search Behavior from Egocentric Visual Inputs: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we have developed a virtual character exhibiting human-like searching behaviors.
+In this work, we have developed a virtual character exhibiting searching behaviors inspired by the human.
 We have demonstrated that by training a agent-agnostic search policy and using a replanning algorithm for transferring the planned abstract motion to actual characters, we can obtain successful and plausible searching behaviors in complex environments.
 The decomposition of the search task enabled us to reuse the single trained search policy for characters with different shapes and motor capabilities.
-Our key insight is that by depriving the privilege 3D information from the character, humanlike behaviors emerge because the character is forced to rely on its own egocentrict vision perception and locomotion to complete the task.
+Our key insight is that by depriving the privilege 3D information from the character, humanlike behaviors emerge because the character is forced to rely on its own egocentric vision perception and locomotion to complete the task.
 Furthermore, allowing the head of the character to move independently from the rest of the body leads to more natural searching behaviors, while facilitating the learning of a more effective policy.

 One limitation of our current system is the dependence on the mask channel to recognize and identify the target object.
 This assumption can be lifted by incorporating the state-of-the-art object recognition methods, such as \cite{he2017mask,xie2017aggregated}.
 In our current implementation, we chose to not incorporate memory structure in our policy beyond a very short history of the vision observations.
 We find that reasonable search behavior can be obtained without using memory for the set of environments we are working with.
 On the other hand, when working with more complex scenes, such as navigating in an entire building, memory becomes essential for localizing the agent and recognizing places that have been explored in the past.
 On the locomotion motion side, we notice that the collision checking during search policy learning sometimes is not sufficient when the policy is applied to the full character (Figure \ref{fig:failures}).
 A finer resolution collision checking might be needed to further improve the motion quality.
+Lastly, our scheme performs reasonably well for characters with relatively small variations in height during locomotion such as the ones presented here, however, the characters with more complex dynamics in the head motion or tasks that require active control of the character height might be of a challenge and further research on the topic is necessary.